 The paper is organised as follows.
 In Section 2 the unified notion of interlevel relation is introduced in a general form.
 Section 3 addresses how the notion applies to specification of process abstraction interlevel relations, Section 4 of temporal abstraction interlevel relations, and Section 5 of agent cluster abstraction interlevel relations.
-In Section 6 combination of interlevel relations for different dimensions is discussed.
 Finally, Section 7 is a discussion.